 In order to formulate a strong initial vision, it is essential to go through a rich inspiration and idea phase as we always plan ahead in our innovation processes.
 This is where these visions are born like rough diamonds.
 In the concept phase we get started with the grinding of these gemstones.
 We will formulate the vision precisely, identify relevance and then determine the essence that the concept is all about.
 That is the core of developing a food concept.
 The essence tells us briefly and powerfully what the right to exist of the product, service, concept or brand is.
 A good essence can be summed up in one sentence.
 If someone needs half an hour to explain it, you can say with certainty that the concept will never become powerful and recognizable.

-During concept workshops we work with the concept canvas developed by us, which clearly captures a concept to be created.
+During concept workshops we work with the concept canvas developed by Food By Design, which clearly captures a concept to be created.
 The concept essence takes a central place in this.
 As mentioned, this must be formulated briefly and to the point.
 When the essence is clear, it is then relatively easy to make choices about appearances.
 Appearances are the concrete manifestations such as flavors, the shape, presentation, packaging, the name, etc.

 As with many other skills, it helps to have experience.
 To learn through trial and error what works and what doesn’t.
-Of course you can go a long way with these tips above, but if you now notice that it could use a little more refinement or that you do not know exactly how to start this with a group of colleagues, do not hesitate to call us.
+Of course you can go a long way with these tips above, but if you feel that it could use a little more refinement or that you do not know exactly how to start this with a group of colleagues, do not hesitate to call us.
 We are happy to think along with you about what your concept still needs.
 From the start or as a finishing touch.